vdm-io/Joomla-Component-Builder/README.md

 The Component Builder for [Joomla](https://extensions.joomla.org/extension/component-builder/) is highly advanced tool that is truly able to build extremely complex components in a fraction of the time.

-Whether you're a seasoned [Joomla](https://extensions.joomla.org/extension/component-builder/) developer, or have just started, Component Builder will safe you lots of time and money.
+Whether you're a seasoned [Joomla](https://extensions.joomla.org/extension/component-builder/) developer, or have just started, Component Builder will save you lots of time and money.
 A real must have!

 You can install it quite easily and with no limitations.
 On [github](https://github.com/vdm-io/Joomla-Component-Builder/releases) is the latest release (2.11.7) with **ALL** its features and **ALL** concepts totally open-source and free!